newsuk/times-logless/README.md

 ## Contributing

-See the CONTRIBUTING.md for an extensive breakdown of the project
+See the CONTRIBUTING.md for a breakdown of the project